Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data, test problems, and benchmark policies

-We consider the following benchmark policies for the main test problem: five static priority policies listed below, a policy derived from an auxiliary 3-dimensional MDP that focuses on ``low priority'' classes described in \ref{appendix_mdp_high_dim}, and three heuristic dynamic index policies described in \ref{appendix_dynamic_benchmarks}.
+We consider the following benchmark policies for the main test problem and its two variants:

-\textbf{Static priority rules.} Because it is infeasible to search over all possible (17!) static priority policies, we focus on the following subset: \begin{singlespace} \begin{enumerate} \item The $c\mu/\theta$ rule proposed by \citet{atar2010cmu}, \item The $c\mu$ rule proposed by \citet{cox1961queues}, \item The static priority rule based on cost rates $c_{k}$, \item The static priority rule based on $\mu_{k} - \theta_{k}$, \item The static priority rule based on $c_{k}\,(\mu_{k} - \theta_{k})$. \end{enumerate} \end{singlespace} The $c\mu/\theta$ and $c\mu$ rules are well-studied policies and optimal for different models; see \citet{atar2010cmu} and \citet{cox1961queues}, respectively.
-The static priority rule based on the cost rates is the pathwise optimal policy for three of our test problems.
-The last two static priority policies are derived using the definition of the effective holding cost function in Equation (\ref{eq_effective_cost}).
+\textbf{Static Priority Rules.} Because it is infeasible to search over all possible (17!) static priority policies, we consider the following ones as building blocks: \begin{singlespace} \begin{enumerate} \item The $c\mu/\theta$ rule proposed by \citet{atar2010cmu}, \item The $c\mu$ rule proposed by \citet{cox1961queues}, \item The static priority rule based on cost rates $c_{k}$, \item The static priority rule based on $\mu_{k} - \theta_{k}$, \item The static priority rule based on $c_{k}\,(\mu_{k} - \theta_{k})$. \end{enumerate} \end{singlespace} The $c\mu/\theta$ and $c\mu$ rules are well-studied policies and optimal for different models; see \citet{atar2010cmu} and \citet{cox1961queues}, respectively.
+The static priority rule based on the cost rates is the pathwise optimal policy for four of our test problems.
+The last two static priority policies are derived using the definition of the effective holding cost function in Equation (\ref{eq_effective_$c_{k}$}).
 To be specific, because we expect $\partial V$/$\partial x_{k} \geq 0$, the higher $(\mu_{k} - \theta_{k})$, the higher the effective holding cost is.
 Thus, we prioritize the classes with higher $(\mu_k - \theta_k),$ overlooking the fact that their cost rate $c_{k}$ and $\partial V/\partial x_{k}$ differs across different classes.
-The last static rule above also considers the cost rate $c_{k}$ and ranks classes according to the combined effect, i.e., $c_{k}(\mu_{k} - \theta_{k}).$ See \ref{appendix_static_priority} for the performance comparison of the benchmark policies.
+The last static rule above also considers the cost rate $c_{k}$ and ranks classes according to the combined effect, i.e., $c_{k}(\mu_{k} - \theta_{k}).$ We also use these five static priority rules as benchmark policies for the three 100-dimensional test problems introduced in Section \ref{high_dim_non_pathwise_sect}, which do not admit a pathwise optimal solution.